Christian Fabrice Okoua

-Christian Fabrice Okoua (born 18 November 1991) is an Ivorian football goalkeeper playing for Portuguese club F.C.
-Tirsense.
+Christian Fabrice Okoua (born 18 November 1991) is an Ivorian professional footballer who plays as a goalkeeper for Portuguese Liga 3 club Sanjoanense.

 International career

 Okoua represented his country at the 2008 Olympic Games.
 He was the youngest player at the games.
 Okoua played by Toulon Tournament 2008 for Ivory Coast Under-23 and was member of the African Nations Championship 2009 in Ivory Coast, he was member of the 2007 Meridian Cup.